goffxnca/facebook-clone/README.md

-# FACEBOOK CLONE
+# React Facebook clone

 ## Project Description

-The objective of this project is to build a facebook clone with the following features:
+The objective of this project is to build a React Facebook clone with the following features:

 - User authentication with Google account
-- Writing posts and comments (text & image)
-- Liking posts and comments
-- Sending / accepting / canceling friend requests
-- Notifications for new friend request.
+- Writing facebook post message with image URL
+- Show Facebook stories, Posted messages
 - Full Responsive features fit to all screen size

 ## 🖼️ Screenshot